Brandon451/cse240a-cache-simulator/README.md

 |   ├── 📄 predictor.h
 ```

 You can, of course, submit the entire repository, but we will look for only these files, and all the remaining files used will be our own.
+We will run the following commands for grading: `make clean` followed by `make`